drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

     | unassigned | 113  |
     +------------+------+

-    - To check whether the numbe of doublets identified by Vireo_ is consistent with the expected doublet rate based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.
+    - To check whether the number of doublets identified by Vireo_ is consistent with the expected doublet rate based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

 - ``donor_ids.tsv``